Home » Medieval English Drama » Everyman in Performance

 In that I wyll helpe thee with a good wyll. (lines 264-282)

-In the play’s second half, the grouping of the characters, with Everyman as the central figure being supported in the first rank by Good Deeds and Knowledge, and in the second by Strength, Discretion, Beauty and Five Wits will suggest visually effective, symmetrical stage arrangements to most directors.
-If Everyman stands centre after his confession, with Knowledge and Good Deeds on either side, the arrangement testifies to the order that Everyman has now achieved in his inner life.
-Everyman’s questions to Knowledge and Good Deeds and their sequential answers create a choric effect that further suggests orderliness (lines 654-667).
+In the play’s second half, the grouping of the characters, with Everyman as the central figure supported in the first rank by Good Deeds and Knowledge, and in the second by Strength, Discretion, Beauty and Five Wits, will suggest visually effective, symmetrical stage arrangements to most directors.
+If Everyman stands centre after his confession, with Knowledge and Good Deeds on either side, the arrangement testifies to the orderliness that Everyman has now restored to his inner life.
+Everyman’s questions to Knowledge and Good Deeds and their sequential answers create a choric effect that suggests the same quality (lines 654-667).
 On their entrance immediately following, the Gifts of Nature can stand behind the central three in a row or semi-circle.
-Once this positioning is established, subsequent stage movements flow very easily.
+Once this positioning is established, subsequent stage movements flow easily.
 While Everyman is off-stage receiving communion and extreme unction from Priesthood, Five Wits has merely to step forward to harangue the audience and to chat with Knowledge; the touching of the rood (line 778) can be a single symmetrical action by Strength, Discretion, Beauty and Five Wits together–this worked well in a park performance in Townsville, Queensland.
 Then the escort can line up rapidly to conduct Everyman to the grave.
 Stage balance is maintained as each of the Gifts of Nature departs in turn to alternate sides, and the dying Everyman remains behind, with Knowledge and Good Deeds once again to the right and left of him.
 Knowledge can step forward to comment (lines 888-893) as Everyman and Good Deeds enter the grave.
-Text invites stage movements that resemble a choreographed dance.
+The script invites stage movements that resemble a choreographed dance.

 Dialogue and Line Learning

-Because the dialogue consists mostly of brief questions-and-answer, and because only Everyman’s part is of any length, the text requires limited line-learning.
+Because the dialogue consists mostly of brief questions-and-answer, and because only Everyman’s part is of any length, only limited line-learning is required.
 As in The Castle of Perseverance and other multiple-stage plays, one or two professional actors could produce an adequate performance, with local actors doubling in the minor roles.
-Several of the dialogue patterns, which were probably created for the audience’s instruction, have the secondary effect of aiding the actors’ memories.
+Several of the dialogue patterns created for the audience’s instruction, have the secondary effect of aiding the actors’ memories.
 Beauty, Strength, Discretion and Five Wits, for instance, almost always have lines in that order, which is also the order, symbolically appropriate, of their final individual exits dramatising Everyman’s failing physical and mental powers.

 Again, the patterning of Everyman’s soliloquies in the first half is likely both to assist the initial learning of lines, and to aid an actor in difficulties.
 Although there are no close, and therefore potentially confusing, verbal resemblances, each soliloquy consists of a lament, a recapitulation of events, a moral interpretation of them, and an idea of what to do next.
 The first three soliloquies, have keynote apostrophes–to God the Creator–“Lorde, helpe, that all wrought!” (line 192), to the blessed Virgin–“A, Lady, helpe!” (line 304), and to Jesus (line 378; see Kaula 10-11).